-I am pleased to present the Los Angeles County Employees Retirement Association (LACERA) Comprehensive Annual Financial Report for the fiscal year ended June 30, 2005.
-This report is intended to provide the users with extensive and reliable information for making management decisions, determining compliance with legal provisions, and determining responsible stewardship of LACERA.
+I am pleased to present the Los Angeles County Employees Retirement Association (LACERA) Comprehensive Annual Financial Report for the fiscal year ended June 30, 2006.
+The information put forward in this report occurred under the expert stewardship of Marsha D. Richter, who retired on October 16, 2006 following a long and successful career in public service.